lucascalvet/2020_21_SOPE_MP2/README.md

 ## Notes

+- `client.c` is the client developed by us, while `client_provided.c` is the one provided to us by the teacher to support the development of the server.

+- If a request thread raises an unexpected error, we ignore the request and terminate said thread.

+- On the server, we used mutexes with index variables to manage the warehouse (buffer) access.

 - A `fifoname` containing spaces must be enclosed in quotes or escaped with a backslash for each blank space.

-- If a request thread raises an unexpected error, we ignore the request and terminate said thread.

 - For error handling, we use the `error()` function to print to `stderr` a description of the error.

 - For testing with the shell script, run `./script.sh <test_no>` with `test_no` between 1 and 3 (`./script.sh clean` for cleaning the log files).

 ## Authorship / Participation